-We thank Rick Alena at NASA-Ames for many helpful conversations and for supplying a great deal of background knowledge concerning the electric power system onboard the International Space Station.
-We also thank Daryl Fletcher, Charles Lee, and Stephen Bay for their assistance in examining ISS telemetry.
-This work was funded by NASA grant NCC 2-1220, and we gratefully acknowledge NASA's support.
+The research reported in this paper was funded by Grant NCC 2-1220 from NASA Ames Research Center.
+We thank Rick Alena at NASA Ames for many helpful conversations and for supplying a great deal of background knowledge concerning the electric power system onboard the International Space Station.
+We also thank Daryl Fletcher, Charles Lee, and Stephen Bay for their assistance in examining Station telemetry, and Javier Sánchez for his contributions to initial design and implementation of the process modeling environment.